RyanGreenup/cadmus/docs/index.md

 ### Installation

-[cadmus is available on the AUR](https://aur.archlinux.org/packages/cadmus-notes/), generally however cadmus will operate in a portable fashion from =~/.cadmus/=, so just using =git= is fine as well:
+[cadmus is available on the AUR](https://aur.archlinux.org/packages/cadmus-notes/), generally however cadmus will operate in a portable fashion from =~/.cadmus/=, so just using `git` is fine as well:

 ``` bash
 cd $(mktemp -d)